Asthma and Sports Special Needs Factsheet

 What Teachers and Coaches Should Know

-Asthma is a lung condition that causes problems with breathing.
+Asthma is a lung condition that causes breathing problems.
 Many kids and teens with asthma have symptoms when they participate in sports or exercise.

 When a person has asthma, two things happen inside the lungs: